 Jerry Kelley is a charter signing original member of WordSpace Board of Directors, published writer, Harvard in the 60s, Canadian Bush in the 70s.
 He lives in Dallas with his wife, poet Patty Turner.His work has appeared in a number of literary journals, including Southwest Review.

-Jean Lamberty has been an educator in a variety of roles for the past 17 years.
+Jean Lamberty - Chair Resources: Jean has been an educator in a variety of roles for the past 17 years.
 Her publications include An Extreme Risk, Illya’s Honey, Sentence,and the Houston Poetry Festival.
 She currently also works with the nonprofit Room to Read.

 Steve Cruz is a Latino/Philipino artist, community activist, educator and owner of Mighty Fine Arts Gallery, with deep ties in multi-cultural, inter-disciplinary programming and exhibitions.
-He is the founder of many city festivals and events, partnered with Latino Cultural Center, Oak Cliff Cultural Center, the Kessler Theater, universities, high schools and other civic as well as non profit organizations, and a former City of Dallas Office of Cultural Affairs panelist.
+He is the founder of many city festivals and events, partnered with Latino Cultural Center, Oak Cliff Cultural Center, the Kessler Theater, universities, high schools and other civic and non profit organizations.
+He is a former City of Dallas Office of Cultural Affairs panelist.

 Laney Yarber is multi-award winning performance artist and patron of all arts.
 She is supporter of the Dallas and Ft.
 Worth Operas and has served on many boards, including African American Cancer Survivors and countless arts collaborations with many Dallas arts organizations.
 Her works have been funded by the Texas Commission on the Arts, National Endowment of the Arts and City of Dallas Office of Cultural Affairs, among others.
 Performances include X-Static: The Reveries of St. Theresa, Hippolytus, Saving the Farm and many other avant garde, multi-media extravaganza.